esphome/esphome-devices/src/docs/devices/M5Stack-AirQ/index.md

 The device comes with a 1.54-inch e-ink display with a resolution of 200x200, providing a clear visual representation of the data.

+This YAML was adapted from a sample provided by joshblake87 at https://www.reddit.com/r/Esphome/comments/1e2q8jj/m5_stack_airq_air_quality_sensor/

 ## GPIO Pinout

 |  Pin   | Function       |